luxfi/docs/reference/avalanchego/index-api.md

 There is a Go implementation of an Index API client.
 See documentation [here](https://pkg.go.dev/github.com/luxdefi/luxd/indexer#Client).
-This client can be used inside a Go program to connect to an Luxd node that is running with the Index API enabled and make calls to the Index API.
+This client can be used inside a Go program to connect to a Luxd node that is running with the Index API enabled and make calls to the Index API.

 ## Format